-After initiation of febuxostat, an increase in gout flares is frequently observed.
+After initiation of febuxostat tablets, an increase in gout flares is frequently observed.
 This increase is due to reduction in serum uric acid levels, resulting in mobilization of urate from tissue deposits.

-In order to prevent gout flares when febuxostat is initiated, concurrent prophylactic treatment with an NSAID or colchicine is recommended [see Dosage and Administration (2.4)].
+In order to prevent gout flares when febuxostat tablets are initiated, concurrent prophylactic treatment with an NSAID or colchicine is recommended [see Dosage and Administration (2.4)].